 Face-to-face, online communication and community surveys indicate a high level of use of local wetlands and creeks, with a greater connection when water is present.
-Data collected through these engagement events indicated that community members regularly enjoyed recreational activities at the wetlands that are proposed to receive watering for 2024/25.
+Data collected through these engagement events indicated that community members regularly enjoyed recreational activities at the wetlands that are proposed to receive watering for 2025-26.
 Activities and values associated with watering that were commonly mentioned by local community include water, bird watching, picnics, photography and nature walks.
-At some of the larger sites community members also indicated that they liked to participate in boating, fishing, swimming and camping.
+At some of the larger sites community members also indicated that they liked to participate in boating, kayaking, fishing, swimming and camping.
 Waterbodies which are frequently listed by community as 'favourites' include Barbers Swamp, Rickard Glenys, Lake Danaher and Tchum Lake Reserve.
-All these sites have some connection with environmental watering, indicating the strong link between environmental and social values.
 However, the list isn't just limited to the sites that receive environmental water annually, sites watered less frequently receive great community support when environmental water is being proposed and delivered in these locations as the benefits of having environmental water present can be seen long after the watering has occurred.

 Whilst social, recreational and economic drivers are not the deciding factors when selecting and prioritising sites to receive water, community support can be an important factor in the success of a watering event.
-Feedback from the community, while not always logistically possible, highlights the importance of these landscapes to the community and the additional benefits of delivering environmental water.
+Feedback from the community highlights the importance of these landscapes to the community and the additional benefits of delivering environmental water.

 The Wimmera Mallee Pipeline also plays a vital role in bringing tourism to the local area.
-In 2019 residents of Woomelang were asked what role they believed 'Cronomby Tanks' played in their community.
+In 2019, residents of Woomelang were asked what role they believed 'Cronomby Tanks' played in their community.
 The residents said that the wetlands played an important role in generating economic activity.
 Economic activity includes 1000 vans and camper vehicles visiting the Cronomby tanks each year, which supports the local Woomelang General Store.
 (Mallee CMA, 2023).